I live alone, but with braille I am never lonely.

 — Mary, NM

 Are you new to Hadley and wondering how we teach braille at a distance?
-The Hadley School for the Blind has been teaching braille and many other subjects at a distance since 1920.
+Hadley Institute for the Blind and Visually Impaired has been teaching braille and many other subjects at a distance since 1920.
 Although there is an increasing prevalence of online and distance education courses, the concept of teaching braille this way raises a lot of questions.
 While there are many challenges to teaching braille by correspondence, Hadley has tried and true methods that have proven to be most effective.
 This Q & A answers some of the questions you may have about learning braille through Hadley.

 A: Visually impaired students receive materials in both audio and braille formats.
 In the courses designed for the visually impaired learner, students learn to read braille tactually (using their fingertips).
 Students also learn to write braille using various braille writing tools, including the slate and stylus, a device used to emboss braille on paper and a braillewriter, a braille equivalent of a typewriter.